Demisexual: Signs and Relationship Tips For Demisexual People 2023

 demisexual

 Sexual identity plays a huge role in our relationships.
-Exploring and understanding your sexual identity can lead to a better understanding of yourself and a deeper connection with another person.
+Exploring and understanding your sexual feelings can lead to a better understanding of yourself and a deeper connection with another person.

-People who identify as demisexual are on the asexual/aromantic spectrum and do not experience sexual attraction unless they form a strong emotional bond with someone.
+People who identify as demisexual are on the sexual/aromantic spectrum and do not experience sexual attraction unless they form a strong emotional bond with someone.

+What does demisexual mean?
 Sexuality is a spectrum and we are only just now developing the language to describe all the different ways it can be experienced.
-Asexual orientation means someone feels little to no sexual attraction.
+Asexual[1] orientation means someone who does not feel sexually attracted.

 Demisexuality[1] is on the asexual spectrum, which means a demisexual person does feel sexual attraction and has some interest in sex, but only if there is an emotional bond.